copenhagenjs/copenhagenjs.dk/_posts/2019-08-22-august-meetup.md

     17:45 Welcome
     18:00 Automated dependency updates - Jamie Magee 18:25 Break with food and drinks
-    19:00 Being a self-taught javascript developer and what have I learned - Abdulahiii Mohamed 19:25 Probability in TensorFlow.js - Chapter 1: A programmer's nightmare - Andreas Madsen 19:50 Group photo
+    19:00 Being a self-taught javascript developer and what have I learned - Abdulahili Mohamed 19:25 Probability in TensorFlow.js - Chapter 1: A programmer's nightmare - Andreas Madsen 19:50 Group photo
     19:55 Raffle.js